hpcleuven/VscDocumentation/source/jobs/specifying_resources.rst

 If you don't use all cores of a node in your job, the scheduler

-- may decide to bundle the tasks of several nodes in your resource request on a single node;
+- may decide to pack the tasks of several nodes in your resource request on a single node;
-- may put other jobs you have in the queue on the same node(s);
+- may run other jobs you have in the queue on the same node(s);
-- may, depending on how the system administrator has configured the scheduler, put jobs of other users on the same node.
+- may, depending on how the system administrator has configured the scheduler, run jobs of other users on the same node.

 In fact, the last scenario typically doesn't occur in practice since most VSC clusters have a single user per node policy as misbehaving jobs of one user